rickwassing/cannabinoids-sleep-stability/README.md

 ## Data Privacy and Ethics

 This research follows ethical guidelines for human subjects research.
+HREC Approval was granted by Bellberry Ltd (2018-04-284).
 This repository only contains analysis code.
 All data is stored separately and can be requested.

-## Contributing

-This is a research project with specific analytical objectives.
-For questions about methodology or findings, please see contact details above.

----

-_This repository contains ongoing research.
-Results and interpretations are preliminary pending peer review and publication._